ZipDevil/Vue_small_frontend/README.md

-# tiny vue 3 template
+# tiny vue 3 template for small site

-Every time I start a Vue project, I get confused and waste 15 minutes reading the documentation and remembering how to set up Vue.
+This a simple template based on Julia Evans' `tiny vue 3 template` without the fuzz of setting up Vue environment.

 So this is a tiny template I made for myself so that I can avoid that next time.
 I don't use a build process, instead it uses the CDN version of Vue and a single HTML / JS file.